mitsuhir0/markdown-cv/index.md

 `May 2024`
 Ida, Daisuke and Okano, Mitsuhiro and Hoshino, Satoshi (2024) "A note on stock price dynamics and monetary policy in a small open economy" _MPRA Paper_ No. 121050.

-`Oct 2021`
-Okano Mitsuhiro (2021) "Optimal monetary policy in a two-country new Keynesian model with deep consumption habits" _MPRA Paper_ No. 110259.
-(Under Revision)

 `Apr 2018`
 Ida, Daisuke and Mitsuhiro Okano (2018) "Delegating nominal income growth targeting in a small-open economy" _Momoyama Gakuin Discussion Paper_, No. 6.